shangzongjiang/MSHyper/README.md

 # MSHyper
-This repo is the official implementation for Multi-Scale Adaptive Graph Neural Network for Multivariate Time Series Forecasting.
+This repo is the official implementation of Multi-Scale Hypergraph Transformer for Long-Range Time SeriesForecasting.

 ## 1.1 The framework of MSHyper
 ![framework](https://github.com/shangzongjiang/MSHyper/blob/main/fig/figure1.png)